How to Personalize a Motorhome

 When the resort we were staying at announced a patio sale, we saw our opportunity to donate the sofa.

-We disassembled it, set it outside, and put it back together in under an hour.
-After placing it at the front of our site, we taped a ‘FREE’ sign to the front cushions.
+After placing it in front of our site, we taped a ‘FREE’ sign to the front cushions.
 By late afternoon, the sofa was gone.

 New Wall and Floor